RTLS stands for Real-Time Location System that can locate and track anything, anyone within a defined zone that is covered by radiofrequency.

 A well-developed RTLS software program can also be tied into other systems throughout your facility to further improve automation and safety.
 Here is what we will cover in this article:

-What is Real-Time Location System (RTLS) technology?
+What is RTLS (Real-Time Location System) technology?

 A Real-Time Location System is an indoor positioning system that locates and tracks anything, anyone within a defined zone that is covered by radiofrequency. is an indoor positioning system that locates and tracks anything, anyone within a defined zone that is covered by radiofrequency.

 The real-time location system is this generation’s answer to monitoring the status and movement of assets on the ground.
-Whether you run a production facility or need to track down forklifts and equipment in a warehouse, it’s likely that an RTLS system can help you a great deal.
+Whether you run a production facility or need to track down forklifts and equipment in a warehouse, it’s likely that an RTLS solutions can help you a great deal.

 Companies looking for a better way to monitor their employees and equipment can have it with the utilization of a real-time location system (RTLS).